 As a result of a review of writing in the Summer term of Highbury's approach to writing.
 Changes have been made to the writing policy to address areas of development.
-The new approach has been in place throughout the Autumn term.
-This is ongoing and the initial impact has shown a positive impact on the children's writing in books, however longer is needed to see impact on outcomes
+The new approach has been in place throughout the academic year.
+Book scrutiny and learning walks have shown the positive impact of this approach on children's writing.
+This is ongoing and the initial impact has shown a positive impact on the children's writing in books, however longer is needed to see impact on outcomes.
+End of key stage 2 data showed an increase in attainment at both ARE and GD levels.